vxtruog/vxtruog/README.md

 👋 Hi, I’m @vxtruog
 🎓 I’m a student majoring in Control and Automation Engineering.
 ✨ Programing languages: C/C++, Python.
-💡 Experience in Sensor Fusion: Implementing the Extended Kalman Filter (EKF) for multi-sensor fusion, integrating LiDAR, IMU, and GPS data.
+💡 Implementing the Extended Kalman Filter (EKF) for multi-sensor fusion, integrating LiDAR, IMU, and GPS data.
 💡 Experience in Embedded Systems: ARM-A, AVR.
 💡 Experience with communication protocols such as UART and MQTT.
 ⚡ Additional skills: ROS2, Yocto Project, PostgreSQL, FastAPI.